Sha'arei Hesed: Today

 In recent years, Sha'arei Hesed has become a modern Haredi neighborhood, as old-time Jerusalemites move out.
-The area is undergoing gentrification, and many homes have been purchased by affluent Orthodox Jewish families from abroad, especially from English-speaking countries.
+The area is undergoing gentrification, and many homes have been purchased by affluent Orthodox Jewish families from abroad, especially from English-speaking and French-speaking countries.
 The neighborhood has several yeshivas, among them Maalos Hatorah, Midrash Shmuel and Noam HaTalmud, along with a large number of synagogues.